Combat

 Make a Snap Attack Instant No

 This list is not exhaustive!
-If you want to do something else, or a variant of any of these actions, describe what you’re doing and what you are hoping to have happen, and the GM will figure out the specifics - see the Core Gameplay Loop.
-Normally, this involves figuring out which sort of action it takes (Main, Move, Free, etc), whether or not it provokes an Attack of Opportunity, etc.
+If you want to do something else or a variant of any of these actions, describe what you’re doing and what you hope to achieve, and the GM will figure out the specifics—refer to the Core Gameplay Loop.
+Normally, this involves determining what type of action it requires (Main, Move, Free, etc.), whether or not it provokes an Attack of Opportunity, and any other relevant details.

 Make a Melee Attack (Main)

-Attack a target in melee range with an unarmed attack or melee weapon.
-Such weapons use either the Brawl or the Stab skill, depending on the type of attack.
+Attack a target within melee range using either an unarmed strike or a melee weapon.
+Melee attacks use the Brawl or Stab skill, depending on the type of attack.

 Make a Ranged Attack (Main)

-Attack a target with a bow or thrown weapon.
-The Shoot skill is used for these attacks, though Stab or Exert can optionally be used for thrown weapons.
-If there is an enemy attacker in melee range, one-handed ranged weapons and thrown weapons suffer a -4 penalty to hit, while bows and other two-handed ranged weapons cannot be fired at all.
+Attack a target using a bow or thrown weapon.
+The Shoot skill is used for these attacks, though Stab or Exert may be used for thrown weapons.
+If an enemy is within melee range, one-handed ranged weapons and thrown weapons suffer a -4 penalty to hit, while bows and other two-handed ranged weapons cannot be fired at all.

 Make a Snap Attack (Instant)

-As an Instant Action, give up your Main Action and either Make a Melee Attack or Make a Ranged Attack at a -4 penalty to hit.
-You can Make a Snap Attack even when it’s not your turn, but you must not have taken your Main Action this round yet.
-Only well-trained and disciplined NPCs have enough focus to Make a Snap Attack.
+As an Instant Action, give up your Main Action to either Make a Melee Attack or Make a Ranged Attack with a -4 penalty to hit.
+You can Make a Snap Attack even when it’s not your turn, but only if you haven’t taken your Main Action yet this round.
+Only well-trained and disciplined NPCs have the focus to Make a Snap Attack.

-Since Snap Attack is an Instant Action, you can use it to interrupt a spell, or kill a foe after they have hit but before damage has been rolled in order to prevent that damage.
+Because Snap Attack is an Instant Action, you can use it to interrupt a spell or kill a foe after they hit but before damage is rolled, potentially preventing that damage.

 Make a Swarm Attack (Main)

-Target an enemy within range of your weapon and take this action until up to four allies have Made a Swarm Attack on that target this round.
-At that point or any point beforehand, one of these assailants can Make a Melee Attack or Make a Ranged Attack on the target with a +2 bonus to hit and +1 bonus to damage for every other assailant, up to a maximum bonus of +6 to hit and +3 damage.
+Target an enemy within range of your weapon and take this action until up to three allies have Made a Swarm Attack on that same target this round.
+At that point, or earlier if desired, one of the assailants can Make a Melee Attack or Make a Ranged Attack with a +2 bonus to hit and +1 bonus to damage for every other assailant, up to a maximum bonus of +6 to hit and +3 damage.

-This bonus damage does not add to the attack’s Shock and cannot make it do more than its usual maximum damage.
-Any Shock inflicted by this attack is always applicable, even if the target’s AC is too high, they’re using a shield, or have some power that makes them immune to Shock.
-The damage a Swarm Attack does isn’t really Shock, but a reflection of the inevitable hazards of being swarmed by numerous armed foes.
+This bonus damage does not add to the attack’s Shock and cannot cause the attack to exceed its usual maximum damage.
+Any Shock inflicted by this attack is always applicable, regardless of the target’s AC, use of a shield, or powers that grant immunity to Shock.
+The damage caused by a Swarm Attack reflects the hazards of being overwhelmed by multiple armed foes, rather than Shock itself.

 Charge (Special)

-Spend both your Main Action and your Move Action to move up to twice your normal movement rate in a straight line, making a melee or thrown ranged attack at the end of it with a +2 bonus to hit.
-You must be able to charge at least 5’ to build up sufficient momentum and you suffer a -2 penalty to your AC until the end of the round.
+Spend both your Main Action and Move Action to move up to twice your normal movement rate in a straight line, making a melee or thrown ranged attack at the end with a +2 bonus to hit.
+You must move at least 5 feet to build sufficient momentum, and you suffer a -2 penalty to AC until your next turn.

-If you start your movement adjacent to an armed melee combatant, they get an Attack of Opportunity.
+If you start adjacent to an armed melee combatant, they gain an Attack of Opportunity.
 To avoid this, you must Disengage first.

 Screen an Ally (Move)

 Move up to your normal movement rate to get adjacent to an ally.
-You then physically block attacks against them until the start of your next turn, provided they remain within 5 ft of you.
-Enemies who attack your ward must make a successful opposed combat skill check against you using either STR or DEX and the most applicable combat skill.
+You then physically block attacks directed at them until the start of your next turn, provided they stay within 5 feet of you.
+Enemies attacking your ward must make a successful opposed combat skill check against you, using either STR or DEX and Brawl or Stab.

 If the enemy succeeds, their attack targets your ward normally.
-If you succeed, their attack instead targets you.
-You can screen against a number of attackers each round equal to your highest combat skill; thus, you need at least level 1 in a combat skill to successfully screen.
+If you succeed, their attack targets you instead.
+You can screen against a number of attackers each round equal to your highest combat skill level.
+Thus, you need at least level 1 in a combat skill to effectively screen.

-Multiple defenders can screen the same target, in which case the opposed skill check is compared to all defenders and targets the worst-rolling successful defender.
-You can only screen against attacks you could feasibly physically parry or body-block.
+Multiple defenders can screen the same target, in which case the opposed skill check is compared to all defenders.
+The attack then targets the lowest-rolling successful defender.
+You can only screen against attacks that you could feasibly parry or body-block.

-If you moved and started your movement adjacent to an armed melee combatant, they get an Attack of Opportunity.
+If you moved and started adjacent to an armed melee combatant, they gain an Attack of Opportunity.
 To avoid this, you must Disengage first.

-Screen an Ally may be used to protect ranged allies (especially spellcasters) from ranged attacks.
+Screen an Ally can be especially useful for protecting ranged allies (particularly spellcasters) from ranged attacks.

 Total Defense (Instant)

-Give up your Main Action to focus entirely on dodging and evading incoming perils.
-Your AC increases by 2 and you become immune to Shock until the start of your next turn, including the otherwise-unavoidable damage from a Swarm Attack.
-You cannot take this action if you have already spent your Main Action for the round.
+Give up your Main Action to focus entirely on dodging and evading incoming attacks.
+Your AC increases by 2, and you become immune to Shock until the start of your next turn, including the otherwise-unavoidable damage from a Swarm Attack.
+You cannot take this action if you have already used your Main Action for the round.

-Since Total Defense is an Instant Action, you may use it after you see the result of an Attack Roll against you.
+Since Total Defense is an Instant Action, you may activate it after you see the result of an Attack Roll against you.

 Run (Move)

-Move your normal movement rate in combat, which is 30ft for an ordinary human.
-When you leave a melee combatant’s range (usually 5’, though can be longer for big foes or Long weapons), they get an Attack of Opportunity.
+Move your normal movement rate in combat, which is 30 feet for an ordinary human.
+When you leave a melee combatant’s range (usually 5 feet, but it may be longer for large foes or those with Long weapons), they gain an Attack of Opportunity.
 To avoid this, you must Disengage first.

 Disengage (Main)

-Disengage from all adjacent melee attackers for the rest of the round, allowing you to move or act from them without incurring an Attack of Opportunity.
-This action does not move you by itself.
+Disengage from all adjacent melee attackers for the rest of the round, allowing you to move or act without incurring an Attack of Opportunity.
+This action does not move you on its own.

 Use a Skill (Main)

-Perform first aid on a downed comrade, cry out an appeal for parley, or otherwise use a skill that wouldn’t normally take more than six seconds.
+Perform first aid on a downed comrade, cry out an appeal for parley, or use any skill that typically wouldn’t take more than six seconds.

-If you attempt to Use a Skill while adjacent to an armed melee combatant, they get an Attack of Opportunity.
+If you attempt to Use a Skill while adjacent to an armed melee combatant, they gain an Attack of Opportunity.

 Ready or Stow an Item (Main)

-A character can Ready an item for use from their pack or stowage or Stow it, as per the encumbrance rules.
+A character can Ready an item for use from their pack or stowage, or Stow an item, according to the encumbrance rules.
 Sheathing or holstering a Readied weapon does not require this action, though the GM may disallow rapid weapon swaps if they start to become implausible.

 Reload a Weapon (Main)